liamhv31/Projects/Wireshark/Wireshark-Traffic-Analysis.md

 ### Question 4 - Investigate the decrypted packets and find the flag!
 What is the flag?

+## Part 8 - Bonus: Hunt Cleartext Credentials!

-### Question 29 - What is the packet number of the credentials using "HTTP Basic Auth"?
+### Question 1 - What is the packet number of the credentials using "HTTP Basic Auth"?

-### Question 30 - What is the packet number where "empty password" was submitted?
+### Question 2 - What is the packet number where "empty password" was submitted?

+## Part 9 - Bonus: Actionable Results!

 ### Question 31 - Select packet number 99.
 Create a rule for "IPFirewall (ipfw)".
 What is the rule for "denying source IPv4 address"?